petermetz/RuntimeError/README.md

 npm install run-time-error
 ```

-**Please Note:** Versions of Node lower than v6.0.0 are not supported, this is because it is written using ECMAScript 6 features.
+**Please Note:** Versions of Node lower than v6.0.0 are not supported.

 ## Development

 This project doesn't have much of a build process.
-It does have tests though; which you can run through NPM like so:
+It does have tests though; which you can run like so:

 ``` sh
 npm test
 ```

 This also runs code quality checks using ESLint.
-Please refer to the `.eslintrc` file to familiar yourself with the rules.
+Please refer to the `.eslintrc` files to familiar yourself with the rules.

-**Please Note:** This requires a POSIX compliant environment to run.

 ## License